 Many religions, philosophies, and ideologies classify envy as a dangerous emotion, and those who feel it are generally frowned upon.
 Yet, what most do not acknowledge is that envy has two sides: 1) negative or “malicious envy,” and 2) positive or “benign envy.”
 At ENVY2020®, we choose to focus on the latter and show how envy can be a powerful force of good for people and planet.

-In the first examples we gave above, what often arises after the initial feeling is an urge to earn more money to buy a “better” car, which is then replaced by an even “better” one, and so on.
-You can replace the car with any other coveted object — the dynamic remains the same.
-Similarly, envy toward celebrities or public figures tends to fuel the pursuit of more followers, more views, or more money in the bank.
-In other words, this type of inspiration benefits no one but the individual involved and often leads to alienation from one’s community or environment.
-On the environmentally friendly side, however, envy is more likely to inspire the creation of lush gardens, walkable cities, shared green spaces, and low-impact lifestyles.
-In that case, envy becomes a driving force behind actions that serve not just the self, but others too.
-On this side, the grass is literally greener — because we’re regularly motivated to keep watering it.
+In the examples we gave above, what often arises after the initial feeling is an urge to earn more money to buy a “better” car, which is likely replaced by an even “better” one, and so on.
+You can replace the car with any other coveted object - the dynamic remains the same.
+Similarly, envy towards celebrities or public figures tends to fuel the pursuit of either money or social media followers and views.
+In other words, this type of inspiration benefits no one other than the individual involved and often leads to alienation from one’s community or environment.

 2020